-- 34. In order to obtain approval from a lay magistrate, an appropriate officer will need to make contact with the chief desk for a magistrates' court to arrange a hearing.
+- 40. In order to obtain approval from a lay magistrate, an appropriate officer will need to make contact with the clerk to the magistrates' court to arrange a hearing.
 Although there is a presumption that the hearing will be held with all parties present, it can be held without notice and in private.
 The usual reason to hold an application without notice and in private would be so as not to alert persons connected to the property that seizure is being contemplated.
 Being so alerted may have the effect of the person(s) moving the property and thereby frustrate the operation of the powers.
 However, if there is no concern that the property could be moved, the person connected to the property should normally be notified of the intention to make an application for prior approval.
-The appropriate officer will need to: - identify themselves to the lay magistrate (giving their name, seniority, any warrant or other identifying number, and home station or place of work); - lodge their written application (having checked that the information on which the application relies is accurate, complete, recent and not provided maliciously or irresponsibly);
+The appropriate officer will need to: - identify themselves to the lay magistrate (giving their name, seniority, any warrant or other identifying number, and home station or place of work); - lodge their written application (having checked that the information on which the application relies is accurate, complete, recent and not provided maliciously or irresponsibly); - explain to the lay magistrate the reasonable grounds for suspicion for exercising the powers; - identify the person(s), premises or vehicle(s) to be searched, or the property to be seized; and - answer any relevant questions that the lay magistrate may have.